halostatue/stars/README.md

 ## C++

+*   [natalie-lang/natalie\_parser](https://github.com/natalie-lang/natalie_parser) - NatalieParser is a zero-dependency, from-scratch, hand-written recursive descent parser for the Ruby Programming Language.
+*   [pgmodeler/pgmodeler](https://github.com/pgmodeler/pgmodeler) - Open-source data modeling tool designed for PostgreSQL.
+No more typing DDL commands.
+Let pgModeler do the work for you!
 *   [dragonflydb/dragonfly](https://github.com/dragonflydb/dragonfly) - A modern replacement for Redis and Memcached
 *   [bytedance/terarkdb](https://github.com/bytedance/terarkdb) - A RocksDB compatible KV storage engine with better performance
 *   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.